 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-This shortage is because of several things, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+This shortage is because of several things, including an aging workforce and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?